elomonosov/cache/README.md

 ### Least recently used strategy (LRU)

 Requested item becomes the newest one.
-Cache removes the requested item from it current position where it was stored and call the saving procedure for it to the first level.
+Cache removes the requested item from it current position and call the saving procedure for it to the top level.

 ### Random replacement strategy (RR)